mohamedi/mohamedi.github.io/about.md

 I want to use this website to help teach people everything about investing.

-If you like my website, you can follow me on twitter [@twitter](https://twitter.com/ImranNoorMoham1).
+If you like my website, you can follow me on [@twitter](https://twitter.com/ImranNoorMoham1).